MicrosoftDocs/learn/learn-pr/wwl-data-ai/leverage-ai-tools/includes/4-use-ai-embedded-everyday-applications.md

 * **Marketing:** AI-powered customer insights give marketing users a single view of their customers to optimize engagements and discover insights that drive personalized and meaningful experiences.
 * **Commerce:** Commerce users can use AI insights to help them more effectively manage cashflows using payment recommendations, intelligent budget proposals, and cashflow forecasting.
 They can even use AI to better protect their e-commerce business—and their customers—against fraud.
 * **Customer service:** Customer service users can gain insights to address increasing volumes and manage efficient agent distribution.
 They can also create virtual agents that identify and resolve customer issues quickly—all without having to write code.
 * **Project management:** Embedded analytics can provide insights based on project sales and financial data.
 The solution proposes an AI-powered scheduling to anticipate needs.
-Operations users gain insights into how their customer use their products and services.
+Operations users gain insights into how their customers use their products and services.

 With business applications that use AI as a core ingredient, users can bring together relationships, processes, and data across applications to gain increased visibility and control.